Enforced disappearance: Sri Lanka

 Since 1980, 12,000 Sri Lankans have gone missing after being detained by security forces.
 More than 55,000 people have been killed in the past 27 years.
 The figures are still lower than the then-current Sri Lankan government's 2009 estimate of 17,000 people missing, which was made after it came to power with a commitment to correct the human rights issues.

 In 2003, the International Red Cross (ICRC) restarted investigations into the disappearance of 11,000 people during Sri Lanka's civil war.

-On 29 May 2009, the British newspaper The Times acquired confidential U.N. documents that record nearly 7,000 civilian deaths in the no-fire zone up to the end of April.
-The toll then surged, the paper quoted unidentified U.N. sources as saying, with an average of 1,000 civilians killed each day until 19 May, when the government declared victory over the Tamil Tiger rebels.
+On 29 May 2009, the British newspaper The Times acquired confidential United Nations documents that record nearly 7,000 civilian deaths in the no-fire zone up to the end of April.
+The toll then surged, the paper quoted unidentified United Nations sources as saying, with an average of 1,000 civilians killed each day until 19 May, when the government declared victory over the Tamil Tiger rebels.
 That means the final death toll is more than 20,000, The Times said.
-"Higher", a U.N. source told the paper.
+"Higher", a United Nations source told the paper.
 "Keep going."
 The United Nations has previously said 7,000 civilians were killed in fighting between January and May.
 A top Sri Lankan official called the 20,000-figure unfounded.
-Gordon Weiss, a U.N. spokesman in Sri Lanka, told CNN that a large number of civilians were killed, though he did not confirm the 20,000 figure.
+Gordon Weiss, a United Nations spokesman in Sri Lanka, told CNN that a large number of civilians were killed, though he did not confirm the 20,000 figure.

 Former US Secretary of State Hillary Clinton has accused Sri Lanka of "causing untold suffering".

 Syria

 According to Human Rights Watch, no fewer than 17,000 people disappeared during Hafez al-Assad's 30-year rule.

 Bashar al-Assad took his father's policy further and considered any voice questioning anything about Syria's political, economic, social, or otherwise policies should be monitored and when needed, detained and accused of weakening national empathy.
-A recent case is Tal Mallohi, a 19-year-old blogger summoned for interrogation on 27 December 2009, who was released over 4 years later.
+A recent case is Tal Mallohi, a 19-year-old blogger summoned for interrogation on 27 December 2009, who was released over four years later.

 In November 2015, Amnesty International released a report accusing the Syrian government and its allied militants of kidnapping tens of thousands of people since 2011.
 The international organization said that such acts represent a crime against humanity.
-The organization called Syrian government to allow the entry of the UN's international committee of inquiry observers in order to access information related to the detainees.
+The organization called Syrian government to allow the entry of the United Nations's international committee of inquiry observers in order to access information related to the detainees.
 Amnesty International has claimed that more than 65,000 people, mostly civilians, have been forcibly disappeared between March 2011 and August 2015.
 The Syrian government, on the other hand, has repeatedly denied reports accusing it of committing crimes against humanity.